ComicalCache/rOSt/.github/README.md

 ## Testing

-We do have tests set up - they are ran after the kernel initializes the necessities like kernel heap, general memory management and interrupts.
+Tests are ran after the kernel initializes the necessities like kernel heap, general memory management and interrupts.

 To run the tests do: